Natural Methods to Unclog a Drain

 Steps:

-1. Squirt the dish soap into the drain.
+- Squirt the soap directly into the drain.

-Pro Tip: Make this a monthly habit to keep grease from building up in the first place.
+Pro Tip: Do this monthly to keep grease from building up in the first place.

 3. Salt and Baking Soda